ThunderSoft-SRIOV/sriov/docs/deploy-ubuntu-vm.md

     sudo apt -y install openssh-server
     ```

-4. Copy the following files and directories from the /home/idvuser/ directory of the host to the /home/guest/ directory of the guest.
+4. Copy the following files and directories from the /home/idvuser/ directory of the host to the /home/idvuser/ directory of the guest.

     ```shell
-    # in the host
+    # on the host
     cd /home/$USER/
     # `idvuser` is the user name of the virtual machine Ubuntu system, Please replace it yourself
     rsync -avz -e "ssh -p 2222" --exclude '*.qcow2' --exclude '*.iso' ./sriov idvuser@localhost:/home/idvuser/
     ```

 5. Run sriov_setup_kernel.sh in Ubuntu guest VM.
+Please be patient, it will take a few hours

     ```shell
     # in the guest